-Plus, a fantastic Doo Wop Show by: The Leaders Of The Pack featuring Vito Picone of The Elegants, Larry Chance of The Earls, Randy Safuto of Randy & The Rainbows, and Lenny Dell of The Demensions
+Plus, a fantastic Doo Wop Show by: The Leaders Of The Pack featuring Vito Picone of The Elegants, Larry Chance of The Earls, Emil Stucchio of The Classics, and Bob D’Andrea of The Knockouts

 Spanning from the late 1950's into the new millennium, the Earls have continuously been pleasing audiences with their flawless harmonies ceaseless vitality and endearing dedication to their fans.
 Larry Chance & the Earls represent the music that helped define Rock 'N' Roll, the original doo wop era that put the street corner- society onto the national charts.

 Born in South Philadelphia, PA, Larry Chance grew up in a neighborhood noted for it's show business roots, spawning such talents as Fabian, Frankie Avalon, Chubby Checker, Mario Lanza, Danny & the Juniors, Joey Bishop, David Brenner, and many more.
 It was here Chance began his love affair with show business.

 It was 1955 when his family moved to the Bronx, NY, there Larry discovered that vocal groups were to be found on almost every street corner, so he developed one of his own in 1957, with five friends, and called his group, the High-Hatters.
 By 1960 the group had evolved into what would then be called "the Earls".
 Through the years, the original members moved on to other things.

 The Elegants, still based on Staten Island, New York, were formed in

 1956 by their lead singer, Vito Picone, who also co-wrote their # l hit